joshuaeckroth/cse230-website/lecture/vectors.markdown

 ## Example 4 - vector of strings

 You can put anything in vectors, even strings (which are themselves more-or-less vectors, too).
-(You can put vectors inside vectors, ad nauseum).
+You can put vectors inside vectors, ad nauseum.

 {% highlight cpp %}
 #include <iostream>